- 2-Minute Article

 1. Guaranteed lifetime income payments throughout retirement

 Markets ebb and flow, sometimes unpredictably, and if most of your savings are tied up in the market, your income may take a hit down the road.
-Annuities address this uncertainty by generating a stream of guaranteed lifetime income so you can meet your retirement goals and cover your expenses — no matter the market conditions.
+Annuities can help address this uncertainty by generating a stream of guaranteed lifetime income so you can meet your retirement goals and cover your expenses — no matter the market conditions.

-There also are annuities that allow your retirement savings to grow over time — increasing the amount of steady income you will receive later — while offering protection from market drops.
+There are also annuities that allow your retirement savings to grow over time — increasing the amount of steady income you will receive later — while offering protection from market drops.
 Many investors are willing to give up some growth potential in order to protect themselves from downside losses.
 If you feel the same way, this type of annuity might appeal to you.

 With these options to choose from, putting a portion of your savings into an annuity can be a good strategy to ensure a steady stream of income that can bring you peace of mind throughout retirement.